contao/docs/docs/dev/framework/templates/creating-templates.md

 global to the page.

 {{< version-tag "5.0" >}} For this, you can use the `add` tag in Contao.
 It allows adding content to the end of the document head or body.
-If you want the block to be output only once — no matter how often the template is rendered on the current page —, you can provide a name.
-This is especially helpful when adding a generic script or stylesheet that should only get loaded once.
+If you want the block to be output only once (no matter how often the template is rendered on the current page), you can provide a name.
+This is especially helpful when adding a generic javascript code or styles, that do not make sense getting inserted multiple times.

 ```twig
 {# Add code to the end of the document body #}